If you've got a problem with your shared house

 Step 3: Check if your home needs to be licensed as an HMO

-Your landlord has to have a licence for your home if it has at least 3 floors and more than 5 people living there as 2 or more separate households.
+Your landlord has to have a licence for your home if it has 5 or more people living there as 2 or more separate households.
+Resident landlords and their families should count as one person when working out the total number of people in your home.

 A household for example, is either a single person or family who live together (including couples).